cpvrlab/SLProject4/docs/pages/ExampleLevelOfDetail.md

 With 3 levels of detail the amount of geometry is reduced depending on the size of the bounding rectangle in screen space.
 In addition, we do automatically a view frustum culling to optimize rendering performance.
 See the menu *GL* for additional visualizations for the OpenGL renderer.
+The scene uses also cascaded shadow mapping with the current time im Switzerland.
+You can adjust the date and time with the dialogue *Info > Date-Time*.

 \htmlonly
 <iframe src="https://pallas.ti.bfh.ch/slproject?scene=90" width="960" height="640" frameBorder="0"></iframe>